MTG/DCASE-models/docs/source/tutorial.rst

 The results' format depends on which metrics are used.
 By default, the evaluation is performed using the metrics available from the `sed_eval`_ library.
 Therefore, the results are presented accordingly.
 Nevertheless, `DCASE-models` enables the use of others evaluating frameworks such as `psds_eval`_, or the use of user-defined metrics in a straightforward way.

 When building deep-learning models it is common practice to use fine-tuning and transfer learning techniques.
 In this way, one can reuse a network that was previously trained on another dataset or for another task, and adapt it to the problem at hand.
-This type of approach can also be carried out with the :class:`~:dcase_models.model.ModelContainer`.
+This type of approach can also be carried out with the :class:`~dcase_models.model.ModelContainer`.

 .. _ESC-50: https://github.com/karolpiczak/ESC-50